appeltje-c/robot-arm/README.md

 ## Running the project

 The project has been configured to run with Docker.
 It is possible to run without Docker but requires extra steps to install MongoDB, seed the data and configure the network.
-For the sake of brevity this has been left out of the cope of the assessment.
+For the sake of brevity this has been left out of the scope of the implementation.
 Drop me a message if you want to run it without Docker.

 Running the project takes a few steps: